Angel170605/Angel170605/README.md

 - **Drive 🚗**: Since discovering the Honda Civic as a teenager, driving has become one of my favorite activities.
 I got my license more than a year ago, and I still love exploring the road.
   > Always legally.

-- **Spend time with important ones 🤜🤛**: There's nothing better than enjoying moments with family, friends, and the people who make my life brighter.
+- **Spend time with important ones 🤜🤛**: There's nothing better than enjoying moments with family, friends, and the person who make my life brighter.
   > 🍦✨

 - **Travel around the world ✈️ 🌎**: Traveling has taught me that every country has something special to offer.